 Any change in brand or formulation of food likely will change how much fiber is in the food, which will in turn affect how much insulin is needed.
 Soft moist diets, those that come in a pouch, usually contain sugars that are absorbed very rapidly, causing blood glucose spikes after meals.
 The only time you should feed a diabetic dog a soft-moist food is if the blood glucose has dropped too low and you are trying to get it back up again.
 Otherwise, a higher-fiber diet will usually get you the best glucose control, and this can be dry or canned.

 Your dog's feeding routine is also important.
 You should feed your dog twice daily, just before each insulin injection.
 If your dog does not eat and you give insulin anyway, the blood glucose will drop too low.
-Make sure your dog isn’t feeding well before you give a dose of insulin that you can’t take back!
+Make sure your dog isn’t feeling ill before you give a dose of insulin that you can’t take back!
 Diabetic pets are more prone to pancreatitis, inflammation of the pancreas.
 Pancreatitis causes nausea and abdominal pain.
 It can come on quickly and at random.
 Be aware this can happen and take this little precaution of checking for decreased appetite before giving your regular dose of insulin.

 When your pet is not able to eat because of illness, anesthesia or surgery, we will usually have you give half doses of insulin but this varies with the patient.
 Always check with us before giving insulin if anything doesn’t seem right to you!

 The foundation for regulating blood glucose is the administration of insulin by injection.
 Many people are initially fearful of giving insulin injections.
 If this is your initial reaction, consider these points: